-5 SAFETY
+7 SAFETY

-- 5.1 Councillors must be aware of their own safety when placing information on the Internet and should not publish information which could give details which could leave them vulnerable. - 5.2 Any Councillor receiving threats, abuse, or harassment via their use of social media should report it to the Town Clerk or the Police. - 5.3 They should use a secure password (generally more than eight characters long and using a mixture of letters and numbers) and never share their password with anyone.
+- 7.1 Councillors must be aware of their own safety when placing information on the Internet and should not publish information which could give details which could leave them vulnerable. - 7.2 Any Councillor receiving threats, abuse, or harassment via their use of social media should report it to the Town Clerk or the Police. - 7.3 They should use a secure password (generally more than eight characters long and using a mixture of letters and numbers) and never share their password with anyone.

-6 INFORMATION PROTECTION
+8 INFORMATION PROTECTION

-- 6.1 Councillors should not cite or reference customers, partners, or suppliers without their prior written consent. - 6.2 They must handle any personal or sensitive information in line with the Council's data protection policies. - 6.3 Social media sites are in the public domain, and it is important that Councillors ensure that they are confident of the nature of the information they publish.
+- 8.1 Councillors must not disclose information, make commitments, or engage in activity on behalf of the Council unless they are authorised to do so. - 8.2 They should not cite or reference customers, partners, or suppliers without their prior written consent. - 8.3 They must handle any personal or sensitive information in line with the Council's data protection policies. - 8.4 Social media sites are in the public domain, and it is important that Councillors ensure that they are confident of the nature of the information they publish.

-Comments posted online are permanently available and can be used by media such as newspapers. - 6.4 Councillors must not publish or report on meetings which are private or internal or publish exempt committee reports or private papers. - 6.5 Copyright laws still apply online.
+Comments posted online are permanently available and can be used by media such as newspapers. - 8.5 Councillors must not publish or report on meetings which are private or internal or publish exempt committee reports or private papers. - 8.6 Copyright laws still apply online.
 Councillors must not use images to which they do not hold the copyright.
 Information shared should be attributed to the source (i.e. via web link).
 Councillors must respect fair-use and financial disclosure laws.

-7 BEST PRACTICE
+9 BEST PRACTICE